Coltaho/Autosplitters/MegaManZero2/README.md

 - Automatically start the timer when you start a run.
 Time starts after selecting New Game
 - Automatically split at each score screen
-- Automatically split when Omega Zero is killed
+- Automatically split when Elpizo is killed
 - Automatically reset when the game is reset

 ## Installation